Sets88/vlctvstation/README.md

 This is not a streamer, app just opens content you choose, at time you set on current screen, then you can convert it to analog signal or just cupture screen.

-This app has the scheduler, which you can manage using web interface:
+This app has the scheduler, which you can manage remotely using web interface:

 ![Screenshot](http://sets88.com/static/media/uploads/images/vlctvstation/vlctvstation.png)